ramereth/presentation-openstack-vs-ganeti/source/index.rst

     * Standard Cloud API
     * Fast VM deployment and tear down
-    * Very elastic computing needs
+    * Excellent for elastic computing needs
     * Large community support
-    * Fast growing and new features constantly
+    * Quickly growing and adding new features constantly

   .. revealjs:: OpenStack Cons

     * Extremely difficult to deploy and maintain
-    * Lots of moving parts
+    * Lots of moving parts to get it running
     * Project is still maturing and unstable
-    * Fits a very specific use-case (Cloud)
+    * Not an ideal solution for small to medium sized organizations
-    * Requires more than one machine to effectively use
+    * Requires several administrative machines to use effectively
+    * HA is possible but takes a lot of work
+    * Until recently, upgrades are very difficult

 .. revealjs::  So what about Ganeti?